Kauteam1/TEAM-KAU/README.md

 Our robot combines computer vision, sensor feedback, and intelligent control to navigate the field in both open and obstacle rounds.

-Here is the YouTube video link for our robot → \[]
+Here is the YouTube video link for our robot open round → \[https://youtu.be/EO0l7DpHomU?si=pYyQ_6kdtGGWtemz]

+and this one for the obstcale round : https://youtu.be/u7FB2YUX0O8?si=fx4Elsj_YtnQy5pn
 ------------------------------------------------------------------------

 ## Strategy of the Robot